-- Festival tickets if festival is highlighted in itinerary
+- Festival tickets if a festival is highlighted in the itinerary

 - For winter trips, we also provide each traveller with one of our traditional hand made goatskin blankets.
 These are used by most rural Mongolians and go on top of the sleeping bag.
 They are fantastic insulation.
 Also, you get a pair of Mongolian felt boots to wear during your time in Mongolia.
 These are commonly used by herders and insulate the feet much better than western-style hiking boots and socks can do.
 They are waterproof.
 About the cold, predicted winter temperatures could scare at first sight, but it is a very dry cold and with good preparation (as in the right clothing including thermals) minus 25 ° C could be compared with – 5 ° C in Europe.
 We look after you!